Turneffe Atoll Has Been Designated a Marine Reserve Since 2012

 Experience the beauty of Belize Dive Haven for yourself and

-book an exclusive preview at Belize Dive Haven for groups of 8 or more,
+book an exclusive vacation at Belize Dive Haven for groups of 8 or more,

 Belize Dive Haven is located in the pristine Turneffe Atoll, just 30 kilometres offshore from Belize City.
 As part of the Belize Barrier Reef, the Atoll consists of creeks, lagoons, mangrove islands and cays.
 It’s home to over 500 species of fish, 65 different species of stony corals as well as birds, turtles, manatees and dolphins.